mariahazmir/mariahazmir/README.md

 # Hi, I'm @mariahazmir 👋

 Welcome to my GitHub profile!
-I'm a tech enthusiast with a knack for innovation, diving deep into AI and cybersecurity, all while aspiring to become a software engineer.
+I'm a tech enthusiast with a knack for innovation, diving deep into AI and automotives, all while aspiring to become a software engineer.

 ## About Me